Berlin based writer and storyteller

 Berlin

-Partners over the years include VICE Media agency Virtue and their client Carlsberg, Berlin startups such as Kontist, CoMatch and Blink Labs, and high-end whisky maker Royal Salute︎︎︎.
-(For the latter, I worked on some cute micro-limited edition batches which were sent directly from the master distiller to key customers around the world.
-I was also responsible for a well-received newsletter.)
+Partners over the years include VICE Media agency Virtue and their client Carlsberg, Berlin startups such as Kontist, CoMatch and Blink Labs, and high-end whisky maker Royal Salute︎︎︎with whom I worked on a micro-limited edition batch that was sent out in hand-labeled bottles from the master distiller to prestige customers around the world.

 Life Practice